awoo424/flutter_recipe_app/README.md

 # Flutter recipe app
-A simple recipe app built with flutter
+A simple recipe app built with Flutter